VulkoOnDrugs/MoveInspector/README.md

-# 🎬 Movie Info Finder
+# 🎬 MoveInspector

-A simple project that fetches and displays movie details (overview, genres, cast, etc.) using **The Movie Database (TMDb) API**.
+MoveInspector is a simple project that fetches and displays movie details (overview, genres, cast, etc.) using **The Movie Database (TMDb) API**.

 ## 🚀 Features